Bill Grundy: The Today incident

-Grundy then turned his attention to the female members of the band's entourage, known as The Bromley Contingent appearing with them and which included Siouxsie Sioux.
-He asked, "What about you girls, behind?
+Grundy then turned his attention to the female members of the band's entourage, known as The Bromley Contingent, which included Siouxsie Sioux.
+He asked, "What about you girls behind?
 Are you worried, or are you just enjoying yourself?"
-To which Sioux responded, "enjoying myself".
-Grundy responded "Are you?" to which she and Simone Thomas chorused "Yeah."
-Grundy responded "Ah, that's what I thought you were doing."
+Sioux responded, "Enjoying myself".
+Grundy responded "Are you?", to which she and Simone Thomas chorused, "Yeah."
+Grundy responded, "Ah, that's what I thought you were doing."
 That prompted a large exhalation from a band member.
 Sioux said, "I've always wanted to meet you", to which Grundy responded by saying, "Did you really?
 We'll meet afterwards, shall we?"
-Interpreting this as a sexual comment, Jones began openly insulting Grundy, calling him a "dirty sod" and a "dirty old man."
-Grundy further provoked Jones to "say something outrageous", a challenge that Jones met by calling Grundy a "dirty bastard" and a "dirty fucker".
-Grundy responded, "What a clever boy!" and Jones added "What a fucking rotter!"
+Interpreting this as a sexual comment, Jones began openly insulting Grundy, calling him a "dirty sod" and a "dirty old man".
+Grundy asked Jones to "say something outrageous", a challenge that Jones met by calling Grundy a "dirty bastard" and a "dirty fucker".
+Grundy responded, "What a clever boy!", and Jones added, "What a fucking rotter!"
 As the show ended and the credits rolled, Grundy mouthed, "Oh shit" as the band began dancing to the closing theme.

 Although Today was only a regional programme for London, it became a national story due to coverage and comment by the tabloid press.
 As a result, Grundy was suspended for two weeks.
 The head of programming for Thames, Jeremy Isaacs, described the incident as "a gross error of judgment" leading from "inexcusably sloppy journalism".
 The commercial television regulator of the day, the Independent Broadcasting Authority accepted the franchise holders' argument that the incident could not have been prevented.
-Grundy in his defence said he had set out "to prove that these louts were a foul-mouthed set of yobs.
+In his defence, Grundy said he had set out "to prove that these louts were a foul-mouthed set of yobs.
 And that is what I did prove".
 Today was cancelled two months later.
 In a 2008 poll conducted by FremantleMedia, at this point Thames' parent company, the Today show interview was the most requested TV clip ever.